ministryofjustice/security-guidance/policies/access-control-guide.md

 - Logs should be backed up so that they are not lost if there is a system unavailability.
 - Logs can include sensitive data (such as personal information) and should be managed accordingly.
 Contact the Data Privacy Team for advice on protecting sensitive personal information - [privacy@justice.gov.uk](mailto:privacy@justice.gov.uk).
 - Log files should be stored for a minimum of 6 months.
 - Log data should not be retained for longer than 2 years unless otherwise stipulated.
 Retention rules may vary on a case by case basis so should be checked with the Data Privacy Team, the Cyber Assistance team, and the MoJ Data Protection Officer if it involves personal information.
-See the Accounting Guide for further information.
+See the [Accounting Guide](../../security_decisions/standards/accounting/) for further information.
 - Log files should not be tampered with, for example through modification or removal, under any circumstance.

-See the Security Log Collection guide for more information.
+See the [Security Log Collection Guide](../../security_decisions/principles/security-log-collection/) for more information.

 ## Segregation of duties